oussama-01/etch-a-sketch/README.md

 # etch-a-sketch

-This project is about a browser version of something between a sketchpad and an Etch-A-Sketch.
+This project is about a browser version of something between a sketchpad and an Etch-A-Sketch. (https://en.wikipedia.org/wiki/Etch_A_Sketch)

-In this project I use the DOM manipulation.
+The goal of this project is to practice the manipulation of the DOM.